Naming roads and rural addresses

 Rural addressing helps 911 operators to help fire; ambulance and police find your home quickly in the event of an emergency.

-It is recommended that every new lot created in the MD be assigned a 911 address.
-This address identifies the location of the primary access to the property and uses the existing street and avenue grid in the MD with streets running north-south and avenues running east-west (see below).
-Request a 911 address by contacting the MD with your tax roll number or legal land description: Lot, Block, Plan (if applicable) and Quarter, Section, Township, Range and Meridian).
+It is recommended that every new lot created in the County be assigned a 911 address.
+This address identifies the location of the primary access to the property and uses the existing street and avenue grid in the County with streets running north-south and avenues running east-west (see below).
+Request a 911 address by contacting Foothills County with your tax roll number or legal land description: Lot, Block, Plan (if applicable) and Quarter, Section, Township, Range and Meridian).

 The address number may be up to 6-digits long and is divided into two parts.
 The first 3 digits is reserved for the reference street or avenue number, while the last 3 digits consist of the address unit - a number between 1 and 260